elvyna/elvyna.github.io/_posts/2019-04-29-a-mini-guide-towards-better-writing.markdown

 tags: [writing, structure, communication]
 ---

 No matter what your role is, communication plays an important part in your daily activities.
-Working in data science field, communication is an essential skill which is often overlooked.
+As a data scientist, I realize that communication is an essential skill which is often overlooked.
 We might be too busy learning math, statistics and other stuff, and forget that we must be able to explain results of our findings to the stakeholders.

 Writing this post doesn't mean I am already perfect in my writings.
 In the beginning of my tenure, I tried to write reports as complete as possible.
 While *complete* sounds good, we shouldn't spoil too much information about unnecessary stuff.
 It sounds obvious, but how do we decide whether something is necessary to tell or not?
 This post covers some writing tips which are mostly covered in [1] and [3].
 Although this post focuses on written communication, most tips are also applicable in other communication forms.